On Estimation and Cross-validation of Dynamic Treatment Regimes with Competing Risks: Empirical Example

-\\ Figure \ref{figure3} presents the unstabilized IPC weights on a number of selected days that have been used to compute the cumulative incidence curves for the best performing dynamic treatment regime.
+Figure \ref{figure3} presents the unstabilized IPC weights on a number of selected days that have been used to compute the cumulative incidence curves for the best performing dynamic treatment regime.
 We present plots of the IPC weights on the linear scale in the upper plot and on the logarithmic scale in the lower plot.
-We have also investigated the use of stabilized weights in our analysis, but this did not lead to improvement in the stability of weights.
-Therefore we used unstabilized IPC weights in the final analysis.

-\\ Additionally, we investigated the proportion of stage 2 AKI patients who would receive RRT under the best performing DTR and compared it to current practice.
+Additionally, we investigated the proportion of stage $2$ AKI patients who would receive RRT under the best performing DTR and compared it to current practice.
 This is relevant from a clinical perspective because potentially we could have found a treatment rule that significantly improves ICU survival, but leads to such a high number of additional patients in need of RRT that it would become logistically impossible to provide treatment to all.
-In Figure \ref{figure4} we present the comparison of the proportion of stage 2 AKI patients that would receive RRT under the suggested treatment rule (optDTR), which is estimated by the sum of IPC weights of the treated compatible patients divided by the sum of IPC weights of all compatible patients at a given time point.
+In Figure \ref{figure4} we present the comparison of the proportion of stage $2$ AKI patients that would receive RRT under the suggested treatment rule (optDTR), which is estimated by the sum of (unstabilized) IPC weights of the treated compatible patients divided by the sum of IPC weights of all compatible patients at a given time point.
 This follows from the identity

-where $A_k^d$ is the potential outcome for treatment under regime $d$, which can be shown following a similar calculation as in the proof of Lemma $\ref{lemma1}$.
+where $A_k^d$ is the potential outcome for treatment under regime $d$, which can be shown following a similar calculation as in the proof of Lemma $\ref{lemma1}$ (see the Appendix \ref{app1}).
 Based on this estimate, a smaller proportion of patients would receive RRT under the optimal DTR as compared to the current standard of care.